 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Nabumetone can cause serious complications including heart issues, stomach bleeding, and kidney problems if taken for a long period of time.
+Has many risks, including heart issues, stomach bleeding, and kidney problems

-If you are allergic to aspirin, there is a chance you may be allergic to nabumetone as well.
-Tell your provider about all your allergies.
+If you're allergic to aspirin, there's a chance you might be allergic to nabumetone too.
+Tell your prescriber about all your allergies.

 Nabumetone can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.